Skip to main content

 It’s hard to say with absolute certainty what new types of physical spaces or technologies may be required to meet future student needs.
 A trends assessment can help us think creatively about emerging needs in higher education, how we may see universities advance future innovations, and how we can best assist our institutional partners in agile design and planning efforts to meet the challenges of tomorrow’s learners.

-(Opening image: a laboratory space within Elon University’s Innovation and Founders Halls)
+(Opening image: a classroom space within Elon University’s Innovation and Founders Halls)

 Your browser is out-of-date!